taerwin/cwsl-sandbox/workshop/overview.md

   * Computational infrastucture (on top of data storage):
     * Raijin: for complex computational tasks
     * NCI High Performance cloud: scalable platform for data-intensive tasks and workflows
-    * CWS Virtual Desktop: general data analysis
+    * CWS Virtual Desktop:
+      * For general data analysis
+      * Has IPython notebook, MATLAB, VisTrails, UV-CDAT (better solution for these than X11 forwarding)
       * 4 core, 20 GB RAM, 66GB storage = better than your laptop

 * That was kind of the easy part -> no input / change of behaviour required on the part of scientists